Observational history of comets: Early observations and thought

-Little is known of what people thought about comets before Aristotle and most of what is known comes secondhand.
+From ancient sources, such as Chinese oracle bones, it is known that their appearances have been noticed by humans for millennia.
+Little is known of what people thought about comets before Aristotle, who observed his eponymous comet, and most of what is known comes secondhand.
 From cuneiform astronomical tablets, and works by Aristotle, Diodorus Siculus, Seneca, and one attributed to Plutarch but now thought to be Aetius, it is observed that ancient philosophers divided themselves into two main camps.
 Some believed comets to be astronomical entities; others affirmed their meteorological nature.

-Until the sixteenth century, comets were usually considered bad omens of deaths of kings or noble men, or coming catastrophes, or even interpreted as attacks by heavenly beings against terrestrial inhabitants.
-From ancient sources, such as Chinese oracle bones, it is known that their appearances have been noticed by humans for millennia.
-The earliest known picture of a comet is that of Halley's Comet depicted as a terrifying omen on the Bayeux Tapestry, which recorded the Norman conquest of England in 1066 CE.
-Another illustration published in the Nuremberg Chronicle in 1493 depicts the comet's 684 CE apparition.

 Meteors and comets were of great importance to the native inhabitants of Mexico.
 Meteors were alternatively viewed as arrows of stellar gods, as their cigar butts, and even as their excrement.
 The arrows could hit animals or people and were feared when walking at night.
 Comets were conceived as smoking stars and as bad omens, e.g., announcing the death of a ruler.

 Ancient Chinese records of comet apparitions have been particularly useful to modern astronomers.
 They are accurate, extensive, and consistent over three millennia.
 The past orbits of many comets have been calculated entirely from these records and most notably they were used in connection with Halley's comet.
 Ancient Chinese made important decisions by looking at celestial omens and comets were an important omen, always disastrous.
 Under the theory of Wu Xing (also known as five elements), comets were thought to signify an imbalance of yin and yang.
 Chinese emperors employed observers specifically to watch for them.
 Some important decisions were made as a result.
 For instance, Emperor Ruizong of Tang abdicated after a comet appearance in 712 CE.
 Comets were thought to have military significance.
 For example, the breakup of a comet on 35 CE was interpreted as portending the destruction of Gongsun Shu by Wu Han.